Leaving Certificate Geography

 • often the rate of erosion exceeds the rate of deposition

-• landforms include headlands, cliffs and wave-cut platforms
+• landforms include headlands, cliffs and wave-cut platform

 Waves